alibaniasad1999/bachelor-thesis/README.md

 ![](https://user-images.githubusercontent.com/37424536/177054369-81e79e8a-e704-4595-bbe2-a3de13d64832.png)  |  ![](https://user-images.githubusercontent.com/37424536/177054372-3fb6b099-ba70-4eab-b224-06d1e5d9dfa6.png)

 ## Final test of quadcopter with LQIDG controller in MATLAB simulink
-Three degree of freedom of freedom final test of quadcopter are shown in the figure below.
+Three degree of freedom final test of quadcopter are shown in the figure below.
 For optimzation of LQIDG weighting matrix used TCACS algorithm that used in simulation. roll             |  pitch :-------------------------:|:-------------------------: